 Taganga is the most popular spot for prospective divers.
 Just 10 minutes outside heavily developed Santa Marta, this unassuming little town is home to a plethora of dive shops.

-Although it might not fit with your expectations of a Caribbean village, Taganga's cacti-covered hills and cosy little beaches will quickly win you over.
+Although it might not fit with your expectations of a Caribbean village, Taganga's cacti-covered hills and cozy little beaches will quickly win you over.
 The diving isn't quite as colorful as the Great Barrier Reef and the water can be surprisingly cold but at a mere fraction of the cost, who's complaining?

-The starting point for most Ciudad Perdida (Lost City) treks and gateway to the luscious Tayrona Park, Taganga forms a lazy little eddy in the stream of backpackers flowing through Colombia.
+The starting point for most Ciudad Perdida (Lost City) treks and gateway to the luscious Tayrona National Park, Taganga forms a lazy little eddy in the stream of backpackers flowing through Colombia.

 Whether they're planning to dive, trek, or just chill out, most travelers end up sticking around Taganga much longer than they expected.
 So even if diving wasn't on your itinerary, it's worth poking your head into one of the dive shops and checking out the options.

 There is one ATM in Taganga, which doesn't work with many international cards, and is often empty even when it does.
 You might have to make a short trip out to Santa Marta to get the cash for your dives.
 Be wary of people watching you while you make a withdrawal, and avoid doing it at night.
 The majority of the city's ATMs are near the Edificio de los Bancos, and criminals know to hang around and watch for tourists taking out a lot of cash.

 Most instructors will speak good English, but if you find one who's friendly and enthusiastic, you'll have a much more enjoyable experience.